 What is USP?

-USP stands for the User Services Platform, a standardized platform to manage, monitor, update, and control connected devices, services and home networks.
-USP consists of an architecture, protocol, and set of data models that create a network of controllers and agents that allow applications to manipulate user service elements (network interfaces, consumer electronics platforms, smart objects, virtualized network functions, etc.).
+USP stands for the User Services Platform, a standardized platform to manage, monitor, update, and control connected devices, services, IoT, and home networks.
+USP consists of an architecture, protocol, and set of data models that create a network of controllers and agents that allow applications to manipulate the hardware and software capabilities of an end-user’s network and devices (network interfaces, consumer electronics platforms, smart objects, virtualized network functions, etc.).

 What are the major features of USP?